shenwei356/taxonkit/doc/docs/usage.md

   1. Flag -L/--lower-than and -H/--higher-than are exclusive, and can be used along with -E/--equal-to which values can be different.
-  2. A list of pre-ordered ranks is in ~/.taxonkit/ranks.txt, you can give your list by -r/--rank-file, the format specification is below.
+  2. A list of pre-ordered ranks is in ~/.taxonkit/ranks.txt, you can use your list by -r/--rank-file, the format specification is below.
+  3. All ranks in taxonomy database should be defined in rank file.
-  3. TaxIDss with no rank will be discarded.
+  4. TaxIDs with no rank can be optionally discarded by -N/--discard-noranks.
+  5. Futher ranks can be removed with black list via -B/--black-list.

 Rank file:

   1. Blank lines or lines starting with "#" are ignored.
   2. Ranks are in decending order and case ignored.
   3. Ranks with same order should be in one line separated with comma (",", no space).
-  4. Ranks without order should be assigning a prefix symbol "!" for each rank.
+  4. Ranks without order should be assigned a prefix symbol "!" for each rank.

 Usage:
   taxonkit filter [flags]

 Flags:
-  -B, --black-list strings   black list of ranks to discard (default [no rank,clade]) -N, --discard-noranks      discard ranks without order, type "taxonkit filter --help" for details -R, --discard-root         discard root taxid, defined by --root-taxid -E, --equal-to string      output taxIDs with rank equal to a rank -h, --help                 help for filter
+  -B, --black-list strings   black list of ranks to discard, e.g., '-B "no rank" -B "clade" -N, --discard-noranks      discard ranks without order, type "taxonkit filter --help" for details -R, --discard-root         discard root taxid, defined by --root-taxid -E, --equal-to strings     output taxIDs with rank equal to some ranks, multiple values can be separated with comma "," (e.g., -E "genus,species"), or give multiple times (e.g., -E genus -E species)
+  -h, --help                 help for filter
   -H, --higher-than string   output taxIDs with rank higher than a rank, exclusive with --lower-than
-      --list-order           list defined ranks in order
-      --list-ranks           list ordered ranks in taxonomy database -L, --lower-than string    output taxIDs with rank lower than a rank, exclusive with --higher-than -r, --rank-file string     user-defined ordered taxonomic ranks, type "taxonkit filter --help" for details --root-taxid uint32    root taxid (default 1)
+      --list-order           list user defined ranks in order, from "$HOME/.taxonkit/ranks.txt" --list-ranks           list ordered ranks in taxonomy database, sorted in user defined order -L, --lower-than string    output taxIDs with rank lower than a rank, exclusive with --higher-than -r, --rank-file string     user-defined ordered taxonomic ranks, type "taxonkit filter --help" for details --root-taxid uint32    root taxid (default 1)